Azure/azure-powershell/src/ResourceManager/DataLakeAnalytics/Commands.DataLakeAnalytics/help/Add-AzureRmDataLakeAnalyticsDataSource.md

 ```

 ## DESCRIPTION
-The **AzureRmDataLackAnalyticsDataSource** cmdlet adds a data source to an Azure Data Lake Analytics account.
+The **Add-AzureRmDataLakeAnalyticsDataSource** cmdlet adds a data source to an Azure Data Lake Analytics account.

 ## EXAMPLES